 - Sek, Y.,Deng, H.,McKay, E.,Xu, W. (2016).
 Investigating the determinants of information sharing intentions of learners in collaborative learning In: Current Developments in Web Based Learning, Springer, Cham, Switzerland

-- Sek, Y.,Deng, H.,McKay, E.,Qian, M. (2015).
-Investigating the impact of learners' learning styles on the acceptance of open learner models for information sharing In: Proceedings of the 26th Australasian Conference on Information Systems, Adelaide, Australia, 30 November 30 - 4 December 2015
+- Sek, Y.,Deng, H.,McKay, E.,Qian, M. (2016).
+Exploring the impact of learning styles on the acceptance of open learner models in collaborative learning In: International Journal of Systems and Service-Oriented Engineering, 6, 1 - 15

 - An Intelligent Software-AGENT: Innovates Adaptive Workplace eTraining Tools.
 Funded by: ARC Linkage Project 2009 Round 1 from (2009 to 2012)